juliangalvez/juliangalvez/README.md

 ## 🚀 About Me
 I am 37 years old, i am from Argentina, i started programming when i was a kid, my father passed on his passion for programming to me.
 Although i ended up studying computer networks.
 And now after studying Full stack web developer at SoyHenry Bootcamp i feel like i rediscovered my passion for developing and creating solutions.
 I am also like to compose music, meditate and hiking.
-I like to work in a team and share with all my skills and have fun together!
+I like to work in a team and share with all my skills, learn from others and have fun together!

 ## 🛠 Skills
 HTML, CSS, Javascript, React, Redux, Node.js, Express.js, PostgresSQL, Sequelize, TypeScript, Next.js, Unity3D (C#), Figma, Illustrator, Scrum
+Styled Components, Framer Motion, Redux toolkit

 🔸Portfolio: https://juliangalvez.tech